Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

-where $F_{\vbs{\chi}_t,L}(\cdot; \tilde{\vbf{y}}^*)$, $G_{\vbs{\chi}_t,L}(\cdot; \tilde{\vbf{y}}^*)$, $H_L(\cdot; \tilde{\vbf{y}}^*)$ denote the respective functions in \cref{eq:nmpc_opt_problem} linearized at the solution found. $\nabla^2_{\vbf{y}}\mathscr{L}$ denotes the Hessian of the Lagrangian associated with \cref{eq:nmpc_opt_problem}, while the parameter is set to zero ($\left[ \vbf{x}_t \right]_i = 0$).
+where $F_{\vbs{\chi}_t,L}(\cdot; \tilde{\vbf{y}}^*)$, $G_{\vbs{\chi}_t,L}(\cdot; \tilde{\vbf{y}}^*)$, $H_L(\cdot; \tilde{\vbf{y}}^*)$ denote the respective functions in \cref{eq:nmpc_opt_problem} linearized at the solution found. $\nabla^2_{\vbf{y}}\mathscr{L}$ denotes the Hessian of the Lagrangian associated with \cref{eq:nmpc_opt_problem}, while the parameter is perturbed (e.g., $\left[ \vbf{x}_t \right]_i \leftarrow \left[ \vbf{x}_t \right]_i+1$).
 The $i$-th column of the sensitivity matrix can be extracted from the entries of $\vbf{y}^*$, solution of \cref{eq:tangential_predictor_qp}, at the position corresponding to $\bar{\vbf{u}}_{0|t}$.
 We highlight that \cref{eq:tangential_predictor_qp} can be computed efficiently, as it leverages the latest internal linearization of the \ac{KKT} conditions performed in the \ac{SQP} employed to solve \cref{eq:ancillary_nmpc_eq}, and therefore it does not require to re-execute the computationally expensive system linearization routines that are carried out at each \ac{SQP} iteration.
 We note that this local approximation exists when the assumptions in \cite[Th.
-8.15]{rawlings2017model} (equivalent to \cite[Th.
-3.3]{diehl2001real}) and \cite[Th.
-3.3, Remark 2, 4]{diehl2001real} are satisfied, i.e., that the solution $(\tilde{\vbf{y}}^*, \tilde{\vbs{\lambda}}^*, \tilde{\vbs{\mu}}^*)$ found during demonstration collection is a strongly regular \ac{KKT} point, and the assumptions, i.e., that the solution found satisfies strict complementary conditions.
+8.15]{rawlings2017model} are satisfied, i.e., that the solution $(\tilde{\vbf{y}}^*, \tilde{\vbs{\lambda}}^*, \tilde{\vbs{\mu}}^*)$ found during demonstration collection is a strongly regular \ac{KKT} point, and satisfies strict complementary conditions.
 Last, extra samples are generated using \cref{eq:approximate_ancillary_controller} under the assumption that the set of active inequality constraints (i.e., the index set $p \in \{1, \dots, n_H\}$ such that $[H(\tilde{\vbs{y}}^*)]_p = 0$) does not change.